-Click on the Indigenous name to hear the correct pronunciation.
+Click on the Bunganditj name to hear the correct pronunciation.

 The City of Mount Gambier will lead the process in implementing dual naming across the six key sites, commencing with digital publications and the gradual transition of signage and other references across the city.